Tuckmd/Tuckmd.github.io/_pages/cv.md

   * Topic Coordinator in Frontiers in Cellular and Infectious Microbiology
   * Special Topic: Navigating the Microbial Landscape: Integrating Mass Spectrometry Imaging and Other Multimodal Imaging Approaches for Spatially Resolved Microbial Studies
 * Reviewer Responsibilities
-  * Journal of American Society for Mass Spectrometry
+  * Journal of the American Society for Mass Spectrometry
   * Nature Protocols

 Publications